 I also found that my postgraduate studies very much focused on practical assignments, which helped me to easily put my knowledge into practice.

-Team work, problem solving and resilience.
+Work within international teams, problem solving and resilience.

 Get the most out of your studies.
 Choose a course which is interesting to you and absorb all the knowledge that is shared wit .
 Collaborate with your course mates, especially those from other countries, as you will learn new things from them and broaden your views.